 The biggest downside to this method of insulation is that it prevents most light from getting in through the windows.
 However, it is pretty easy to take down and put up, so if it is sunny outside you can take down the curtains and let in some natural light.
 When the sun is shining it will also provide you with some natural warmth.

-2. Protect Your Plumbing
+2. Protect Your RV Plumbing for Camping in Winter Weather

 After you insulate your trailer, the next most important thing to do is protect your plumbing.
 By protecting your plumbing you will be helping yourself in the short and long term.
 Adding plumbing protection can increase the lifespan of your pipes by years.